 When a person says or writes something about another person that they know isn’t true, it is considered to be defamation.
 Defamation is a false communication that hurts someone else’s reputation.
 You may not realize how much harm a false statement could have on a person.

 The Nevada Constitution, Nevada’s common law, and Nevada Revised Statute 200.510 prohibit defamation.
-It’s important to understand the specific nuances associated with defamation, so you and your Las Vegas personal injury attorney can build your case in the best light possible.
+It’s important to understand the specific nuances associated with defamation, so you and your Las Vegas personal injury attorney law firm can build your case in the best light possible.
 Here’s what you need to know about Nevada’s defamation laws and your injury claim.

 What Is Defamation?

 To win a defamation case, you must prove the following:

 - The defendant made a statement about you

 - The statement is false